 Invite Friends to Mini-Performances

-Recitals and live performances throughout the school year help keep your child interested in and excited about their instrument, so how can you keep this excitement alive during the summer?
+Recitals and live performances throughout the year help keep your child interested in and excited about their instrument, so how can you keep this excitement alive during the summer?
 Try putting on mini-performances for friends and family.
-If you’re new to the area or don’t live near a lot of family, you can be their audience.
+If you’re new to the area or don’t live near a lot of family, meet virtually or you can be their audience!
 Just ask them to perform a new song for you once a week and act like it’s a real performance: pay attention, clap, and praise them for a job well done.
-Whether it’s a Monday evening mini-recital or a Saturday afternoon jam session with their friends, they’ll look forward to impressing their friends and family with what they’ve learned each week.
+Whether it’s a Monday evening mini-recital or a Saturday afternoon jam session with their friends, they’ll look forward to impressing their friends and family with what they’ve learned each week in their lessons.
 And, as an added bonus, you’ll enjoy the special time the two of you spend bonding over music.

 Want even more tips?
 Learn How to Motivate Your Child to Practice.